uwescience/HackWeek-Toolkit/docs/Facilitation/Future-experiments.md

 ## Hack/Project Pitching

-Our current approaches for diving people into hack/project teams is to have some participants get up in front of the room to pitch their ideas.
+Our current approaches for dividing people into hack/project teams is to have some participants get up in front of the room to pitch their ideas.
 Despite our efforts to help ease people slowly into this process, for example by inviting people into small group sharing of ideas, this process still requires the individual to get up in front of everyone to talk through what might be an incompletely formed idea in a short amount of time.

 Here are some ideas for future experimentation: